xyding97/xyding97.github.io/_pages/about.md

 About
 ======
-I am a fifth year Ph.D.
-Candidate working with [Prof. Gang Chen](http://gchenpu.com) in the [Department of Atmospheric and Oceanic Sciences](https://aos.ucla.edu) at University of California, Los Angeles (UCLA).
-I am broadly interested in the dynamics of atmospheric circulation, with a current focus on stratosphere-troposphere coupling.
-We identified a stratospheric wave precursor for surface cold extremes over North America in observations and comprehensive climate models.
+I am a fifth-year Ph.D.
+Candidate working with [Prof. Gang Chen](http://gchenpu.com) in the [Department of Atmospheric and Oceanic Sciences](https://aos.ucla.edu) at the University of California, Los Angeles (UCLA).
+I am broadly interested in atmospheric circulation dynamics, with research experiences covering Sudden Stratospheric Warming (SSW), atmospheric blocking, surface air temperature variability, etc. These pursuits share a common theme: how do atmospheric dynamics contribute to weather and climate extremes?
+My current focus is on the role of the stratosphere in surface cold extremes.
+Leveraging observations and a hierarchy of climate models, we identified a stratospheric wave precursor for cold extremes over North America.
+This wave precursor is distinct from SSWs in terms of its timescale, vertical structure, and surface signature.
+Notably, it holds greater relevance for North American cold extremes on subseasonal timescales.
+These findings have important implications for improving predictions of severe cold spells, which would ultimately benefit critical sectors including agriculture, transportation, energy planning, and public health.

 Publications
 ======